andya17/andya17.github.io/_pages/webgis-portfolio.md

 <b>Platform:</b> ArcGIS Online
 <b>Modification of:</b> Production Assignment 2: Data Configuration
-<b>Original feedback:</b> *I received no TA feedback on this assignment after my original submission.* In the absence of feedback, I considered what changes I could make to increase interactivity and implemented my own personal thoughts.
+<b>Original feedback:</b> *While the TA graded my assignment, I did not receive written feedback on what to improve.* In the absence of feedback, I thought back on the course and considered what changes I could make to increase interactivity.

 <b>Description:</b> This product is a web app created in ArcGIS Experience Builder.
 It aims to present